sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

 In-place Extension by New/Additional Elements
 ---------------------------------------------

-The :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.extend` instance method allows the in-place modification of existing :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances by extending the sequence of elements from an (ordered) sequence of new (or additional) elements - the new elements are added to the existing tail in the given order.
+The :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.extend` instance method can be used to perform an in-place extension of the sequence of elements of a :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instance from new (or additional) sequence of elements - the new elements are added to the tail in the given order.
 Some examples are given below.

 .. code:: python